elkana-langat/alx-higher_level_programming/0x07-python-test_driven_development/README.md

 Write a function that divides all elements of a matrix

 ## 2. say my name
-Write a function that prints "My name is <first name> <last name"
+Write a function that prints "My name is first name last name"

+## 3. print square
+Write a function that prints a square with the character #